SHARE

 The Best Croissant in Paris

 1. Make sure you order a croissant au beurre.
-The other option is croissant ordinaire.
-You will be able to tell a difference just by looking.
+The other option you will see offered is a croissant ordinaire.
+You can tell a difference just by looking.
 The big difference is in the taste.
-A croissant ordinaire is made with margarine.
-Notice the shape between the two different croissants.
+A croissant ordinaire is made with margarine and a crescent-shaped pastry.
+Notice the shape difference between the two types of croissants.

 The best croissant in Paris